MaikorAppPublic/docs/src/ops/add.md

 ## Examples

 ```
-ADD.B AL 5       # Store result of AL + 5 in AL
+ADD.B AL, 5       # Store result of AL + 5 in AL
-ADD.W (BX) $500  # Store the result of adding the values at the address in BX and at 500 at the address stored in BX
+ADD.W (BX), $500  # Store the result of adding the values at the address in BX and at 500 at the address stored in BX
 ```